These days more and more people try to find products that are made with sustainable materials.

 In 3 to 6 hours the bottom carafe will be filled with delicious cold brew coffee.

-And most importantly – you won’t be ingesting any toxic chemicals when you take a sip of your cup.
+And most importantly – you won’t be ingesting any toxic chemicals when you take a sip.

 If you purchase this Yama tower, you’ll also get the permanent ceramic filter which is to be placed at the bottom of the middle glass component.